auth0/docs/articles/migrations/index.md

 | --- | --- | --- |
 | Medium | 2017-12-21 |  2018-04-01 |

 We are continually improving the security of our service.
-As part of this, we are deprecating a set of APIs (/usernamepassword/login, /ssodata, [tokeninfo](/api/authentication/reference#get-token-info), [/delegation](/api/authentication#delegation)) used by Lock.js v8, v9, and v10 and and auth0.js, v6, v7, and v8.
+As part of this, we are deprecating some endpoints (/usernamepassword/login and /ssodata) used by Lock.js v8, v9, and v10 and and auth0.js, v6, v7, and v8.
 You should update your applications by **April 1, 2018**.

 Here are the migration guides for [Auth0.js](/libraries/auth0js/v9/migration-guide) and for [Lock](/libraries/lock/v11/migration-guide).

 #### Am I affected by the change?

 If you are currently implementing login in your application with Lock v8, v9, or v10, or Auth0.js v6, v7, or v8, you will be affected by these changes.
-We **recommend** that applications using [universal login](/hosted-pages/login) update, as customized login pages may or may not need to be updated.
+We **recommend** that applications using [universal login](/hosted-pages/login) update.
 However, those who are using Lock or Auth0.js embedded within their applications, however, are **required** to update, and applications which still use deprecated versions may cease to work at some point after the deadline.

 If you have any questions, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT}).